bfiliks/morrison-biblical-annotation/README.md

 ## 🎓 Academic Context

-This project supports Felix Oke's PhD dissertation research on computational approaches to biblical allusion detection in African American literature.
+This project supports Felix Oke's research on computational approaches to biblical allusion detection in African American literature.
 The work builds on:

-- Ted Underwood's research on digital humanities curriculum
-- Ryan Cordell's BookLab methodologies
-- UIUC's computational humanities initiatives

 ## 📄 Citation